 Best known for what he once called the “national anthem of Colorado,” Joe Walsh came out to Colorado from Cleveland in the early 1970s.
 The success of his band the James Gang, with hits like “Funk #49” and “Walk Away,” and in his solo career was largely due to his friendship with legendary producer Bill Szymczyk, who also worked with B.B.
 King, the Eagles, the J. Geils Band and others.

-After moving into the mountains and living what he would call a “rustic lifestyle” Walsh formed Barnstorm in 1972 with Joe Vitale from Ohio who had played in the legendary Amboy Dukes (Ted Nugent’s band), and bassist Kenny Passarelli from southern Colorado.
-Their first “self titled” album, produced by Szymczyk, was the first album to come out of Jim Guercio’s new studio at Caribou Ranch.
-The “barn” was still not in full operation but Wash, Passarelli and Vitale had the freedom to create an entirely new sound that incorporated both the hard rock and the inventiveness of all three.
-Taking that sound on the road required more than the trio so they added Rocke Grace and Tom Stephenson (among others) for their touring dates.
+After moving into the Colorado mountains and living what he would call a “rustic lifestyle,” Walsh formed Barnstorm in 1972 with Joe Vitale from Ohio, who had played in the legendary Amboy Dukes (Ted Nugent’s band), and bassist Kenny Passarelli from southern Colorado.
+Their self-titled debut, produced by Szymczyk, was the first album to come out of Jim Guercio’s new studio at Caribou Ranch.
+The “barn” was still not in full operation, but Walsh, Passarelli and Vitale had the freedom to create an entirely new sound that incorporated both the hard rock and the inventiveness of all three.
+Taking that sound on the road required more than the trio, so they added Rocke Grace and Tom Stephenson, among others, for their touring dates.

-Joe Walsh and Barnstorm created one of Colorado’s most iconic tribute songs and even though the trio’s tenure was relatively short, their impact and inventiveness propelled all three of their careers to heights that rivaled the peaks where the songs were recorded.
+Joe Walsh and Barnstorm created one of Colorado’s most iconic tribute songs, and even though the trio’s tenure was relatively short, their impact and inventiveness propelled all three members’ careers to heights that rivaled the peaks where they recorded their music.